 Here there are no fences keeping nature in and people out.

-In fact, biosphere reserves capture the commitment of communities to conservation to ensure their generations to come will enjoy a healthy environment and live a sustainable lifestyle.
+In fact, biospheres capture the commitment of communities to conservation to ensure their generations to come will enjoy a healthy environment and live a sustainable lifestyle.

 LATEST NEWS